Randomname653/language-fixer/README.md

 **Without Whisper:** Files tagged as `und` are kept as-is (if `und` is in `KEEP_AUDIO_LANGS`) **With Whisper:** Files tagged as `und` are analyzed and retagged with detected language

+## 🌐 Web UI Dashboard

+Access the built-in web dashboard at `http://localhost:8080` (or your server IP).

+### Features
+- **📊 Dashboard**: Real-time status, statistics, and recent activity
+- **📁 File Browser**: View all processed files with timestamps
+- **❌ Failed Files**: See errors and retry processing with one click
+- **⚙️ Settings**: View your current configuration
+- **🚀 Manual Scan**: Trigger processing runs on demand

+### Screenshots
+The Web UI provides an intuitive interface for:
+- Monitoring processing status and progress
+- Viewing success rates and statistics
+- Managing failed files and retrying
+- Triggering manual scans without CLI access

+**No configuration needed** - the Web UI starts automatically with the container!

+---

 ## ⚙️ Configuration